-On November 10, 1965, 3rd Air Cavalry Brigade succeeded in enticing B3 Field Front to regroup its three regiments in assembling areas in preparation for a second attack of Pleime camp with a diversionary maneuver.
+On November 10, 1965, the 3rd Air Cavalry Brigade succeeded in enticing B3 Field Front to regroup its three regiments in assembling areas in preparation for the second attack of Pleime camp with a diversionary maneuver.

 General Knowles and Colonel Brown had also made sure that the enemy did not have anti-aircraft guns to shoot down the helicopters transporting attacking troops.

 In order not to scare off the enemy troops into dispersion, the insertion of the battalion was intentionally executed at a slow pace and took five hours from 10:20 am to 3:00 pm to achieve.